pulsar-edit/.github/POLICY.md

 # Policy

 This document will lay out the official policies used within the Pulsar Edit Project.
-Documenting the policies that have come out of our normal usage, that deserve to be properly documented and viewable by anyone.
+This document lists the various policies that have come about naturally as the project progressed and so deserve to be properly documented and viewable by anyone.

 ## Polls